-Only in the case of adaptive assessments must students and their parents decide to accept or decline credits (beyond the initial credit earned).
-It is important to make this choice with support from the counselor, since once a credit is added to the student's transcript, it cannot be removed, by law, and the course cannot be taken in high school.
+Only in the case of adaptive assessments, students and their parents must decide to accept or decline credits (beyond the initial credit earned).
+It is important to make this choice with support from the counselor, since once a credit is added to the student's transcript, it cannot be removed, by law.